box/box-python-sdk/README.md

 To get started with the SDK, get a Developer Token from the Configuration page of your app in the [Box Developer Console](https://app.box.com/developers/console).
 Developer Tokens are short-lived and expire after 60 minutes, which is good for testing but not for production use.
-To learn about other authentication methods, see the [Authorization](#authorization) section below.
+To learn about other authentication methods, see the [Authentication](#authentication) section below.

 The examples below demonstrate how to authenticate with Developer Token and print names of all items inside a root folder.